BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

 TODO
 ----

-* Should see if anything should be done with Godliaths, Iron Gods, and Omnd-Omnd-Ohk.
-* This is completely untested in TVHM/UVHM.
-I'm not really a fan of either mode, so I'm unlikely to do so.
-The worst-case scenario is that TVHM/UVHM might override some of my specific enemy drops, though -- I suspect that the majority of the mod should still work fine.
-  * As such, I have not looked into OMGWTH's drops (from Digistruct Peak, at OP5+), or drops by other bosses present on that map.
+* I haven't done much testing in TVHM/UVHM, though it should be fine in those modes.
+* I haven't yet looked into drops for the following:
+  * Omnd-Omnd-Ohk
+  * Godliaths
+  * Iron Gods
+  * OMGWTH *(or other bosses present at Digistruct Peak)*
 * Can we increase boss drop counts depending on player count?
 * Untested components from Torgue DLC *(I'm afraid that's my least favorite DLC, to the point of not really liking it much, so I suspect that these